-3. Following an incident on 5 March 2010, the distressing details of which were recorded by Moylan J (judgment, paras 27-28), CB was taken into police protection in accordance with section 46 of the Children Act 1989 (the 1989 Act) and then, within days, taken into care by the local authority, the London Borough of Merton, under section 20 of the 1989 Act and placed in foster care.
-Moylan J recorded the subsequent events (judgment, paras 30-33).
+[3] Following an incident on 5 March 2010, the distressing details of which were recorded by Moylan J (judgment, paras [27]-[28]), CB was taken into police protection in accordance with s 46 of the Children Act 1989 (the 1989 Act) and then, within days, taken into care by the local authority, the London Borough of Merton, under s 20 of the 1989 Act and placed in foster care.
+Moylan J recorded the subsequent events (judgment, paras [30]-[33]).
 In May 2011, the mother, as she was entitled to, requested that CB be returned to her care.
 The mother seems not to have pressed the point.
 Be that as it may, the local authority did not return CB to her mother's care.
-Instead, on 15 June 2011, it commenced proceedings seeking a care order under section 31 of the 1989 Act.
-It also sought a placement order under section 22 of the 2002 Act.
+Instead, on 15 June 2011, they commenced proceedings seeking a care order under s 31 of the 1989 Act.
+It also sought a placement order under s 22 of the ACA 2002.

-- 4. On 10 July 2012, care and placement orders were made by District Judge (Magistrates' Court) McPhee sitting in the Inner London Family Proceedings Court.
-Moylan J recorded the proceedings before the District Judge in some detail (judgment, paras 36-54), quoting at some length (para 53) the District Judge's conclusions.
-For present purpose it suffices to note four things. - 5.
-The first is that the mother did not seek to argue that the threshold criteria in section 31 of the 1989 Act were not satisfied: see LB v London Borough of Merton and CB (A Child) [2013] EWCA Civ 476, [2014] 1 FLR 1066, para 13. - 6.
-The second is that the District Judge referred to the "appalling condition" in which CB had been found on 5 March 2010.
+[4] On 10 July 2012, care and placement orders were made by District Judge (Magistrates' Court) McPhee sitting in the Inner London Family Proceedings Court.
+Moylan J recorded the proceedings before the district judge in some detail (judgment, paras [36]-[54]), quoting at some length (para [53]) the district judge's conclusions.
+For present purpose it suffices to note four things.

+[5] The first is that the mother did not seek to argue that the threshold criteria in s 31 of the 1989 Act were not satisfied: see LB v London Borough of Merton and CB (A Child) [2013] EWCA Civ 476, [2014] 1 FLR 1066, at [13].

+[6] The second is that the district judge referred to the 'appalling condition' in which CB had been found on 5 March 2010.
 He quoted the police officer who had been there, having been called by the landlord:

-"I then heard a whimpering sound from a door directly in front of me.
+'I then heard a whimpering sound from a door directly in front of me.
 Once I had opened the door, I saw a room.
 In the left-hand corner of the room was a wardrobe and there were toys all over the floor.
 In the right-hand corner of the room against the window was a double bed that looked very soiled.
 On the wall beside the bed was a large area of damp and the wallpaper was coming away.
 There was a very strong and overpowering smell of urine and faeces in the room.
 I saw the child curled in an almost foetal position on the bed lying on a pillow.
 She sat up when we came into the room and she was holding an empty pink bottle.
 I went towards the child and she stood up and came towards me.
 I saw that her clothes were wet and that she was wearing a nappy that was falling off between her legs.
 Once in a different room, I could see that the child's clothes were wet and she was shivering.
 The strong smell was coming from her and it was clear that she had not been changed or cleaned all day.
 I removed the child's nappy to find dried and fresh faeces.
 The nappy was so swollen with urine that the child was unable to walk properly.
-There were also dried faeces on the child's body and her skin was soaked in urine that had leaked from her nappy and gone through her clothes."
+There were also dried faeces on the child's body and her skin was soaked in urine that had leaked from her nappy and gone through her clothes.'